 A price comparison matching AWS Reserved Instances vs. Google Committed Use Discounts is not a sound basis for choosing one Cloud Service provider above another.
 We explain why and provide examples of what you should look for when evaluating long-term discounts for cloud services.

-AWS´ Reserved Instances and Google´s Committed Use Discounts both provide an opportunity to reduce cloud costs by committing to a level of service for a predetermined period.
+AWS' Reserved Instances and Google's Committed Use Discounts both provide an opportunity to reduce cloud costs by committing to a level of service for a predetermined period.
 The two cloud service providers respectively advertise discounts of up to 75 percent and 57 percent on pay-as-you-go prices depending on the length of the commitment and—in the case of AWS—how much you pay upfront.

 AWS Reserved Instances vs. Google Committed Use Discounts Comparison

-|AWS||1 Year RI||3 Years RI||GCP||1 Year CUD||3 Years CUD|
+|AWS||1 Year RI||3 Years RI||1 Year CUD||3 Years CUD|

 To achieve the maximum cost savings, you need to have total visibility of your assets, an insight into how your instances are being used, and the right mechanism in place to manage instances across multiple clouds.
 Once you have total visibility, you first need to determine what the maximum capacity requirements are for each instance and provision them accordingly.
 For example:

-If a four-core instance only requires 12GB of memory, it would be wasteful to deploy an m5.xlarge instance on AWS (monthly cost for a three-year Reserved Instance $62.05) or an n1-standard-4 instance on Google Cloud Platform (monthly cost after a three-year Committee Use Discount is applied $62.42), when the opportunity exists to deploy a customized instance on Google Cloud Platform for the monthly cost of $58.24.
+If a four-core instance only requires 12GB of memory, it would be wasteful to deploy an m5.xlarge instance on AWS (monthly cost for a three-year Reserved Instance $60.59) or an n1-standard-4 instance on Google Cloud Platform (monthly cost after a three-year Committee Use Discount is applied $62.42), when the opportunity exists to deploy a customized instance on Google Cloud Platform for the monthly cost of $58.24.

 Both AWS and Google Cloud Platform offer tools for gaining insight into and managing instances deployed on their own platforms, but not across multiple platforms simultaneously.
-In order to do this, you need a solution such as CloudHealth´s cloud management platform that enables you to analyze the performance and utilization of all your instances regardless of where they are deployed.
+In order to do this, you need a solution such as CloudHealth´s cloud management platform that enables you to analyze the performance and utilization of all your instances regardless of where they're deployed.